 Every female traveller should have a long, black, cotton dress because they’re just so handy.
 A good quality dress that sits just above the ankle will travel with you all over the world and never look out of place.

 1 x pair of Havaiana flip flops + 1 x pair of Converse

-I know this option isn’t for everyone but it’s so worth investing in one pair of shoes that are suitable for evenings but a pair that you’re comfortable driving in, cycling in and walking long distances in.
+It’s so worth investing in one pair of shoes that are suitable for evenings but a pair that you’re comfortable driving in, cycling in and walking long distances in.

 1 x thin cardigan